Learning Task Priorities from Demonstrations: Conclusions and Future Work

-\begin{IEEEbiography}[{ }]{Leonel Rozo} is a senior postdoctoral researcher at the Department of Advanced Robotics (ADVR), Istituto Italiano di Tecnologia since 2013.
+\begin{IEEEbiography}[{ }]{Leonel Rozo} is a Team Leader at the Department of Advanced Robotics (ADVR), Istituto Italiano di Tecnologia since 2016.
+He was a postdoctoral researcher at the same institution from 2013 to 2016.
 He received his B.Sc on Mechatronics Engineering from the ''Nueva Granada" Military University (Colombia, 2005), his M.Sc in Automatic Control and Robotics (2007), and Ph.D in Robotics (2013) from the Polytechnical University of Catalonia (Barcelona, Spain).
 From 2007 to 2012 he carried out his research on force-based manipulation tasks learning at the Institut de Rob\`{o}tica i Inform\`{a}tica Industrial (CSIC-UPC).
-His research interests cover robot programming by demonstration, physical human-robot interaction, machine learning and optimal control for robotics. \end{IEEEbiography}
+His research interests cover robot programming by demonstration, physical human-robot interaction, machine learning and optimal control for robotics.
+Personal webpage: \texttt{ http://leonelrozo.weebly.com} \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Darwin G. Caldwell} is a founding Director at the Italian Institute of Technology in Genoa, Italy, and a Honorary Professor at the Universities of Sheffield, Manchester, Bangor, Kings College, London and Tianjin University China.
-His research interests include innovative actuators, humanoid and quadrupedal robotics and locomotion (iCub, cCub, HyQ and COMAN), haptic feedback, force augmentation exoskeletons, dexterous manipulators, biomimetic systems, rehabilitation and surgical robotics, telepresence and teleoperation procedures.
-He is the author or co-author of over 450 academic papers, and 17 patents and has received awards and nominations from several international journals and conference including; IMechE Best Paper Award 2009, Ind.
-Robot Journal 2010, ICRA (2007), IROS (2007, 2012, 2013), ICAR (2003), Humanoids (2008, 2012), CASE (2008), ICMA (2011), Robio (2013) IFAC IAV, MMVR (2011), ACHI (2010), WorldHaptics (2007) and Virtual Concepts (2006).
-He is Editor for Frontiers in Robotics and AI, secretary of the IEEE/ASME Trans. on Mechatronics and on the editorial board of the International Journal of Social Robotics and Industrial Robot. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Darwin G. Caldwell} , FREng is Deputy Director of the Italian Institute of Technology (IIT), and Director of the Dept. of Advanced Robotics at IIT.
+He is or has been an Honorary Professor at the Universities of Manchester, Sheffield, Bangor, Kings College London and Tianjin University, China.
+His research interests include; humanoid and quadrupedal robotics (iCub, cCub, COMAN, WalkMan, HyQ, HyQ2Max, HalfMan, COMAN+), innovative actuators, haptics and force augmentation exoskeletons, medical, rehabilitation and assistive robotic technologies, dexterous manipulators.
+He is the author or co-author of over 500 academic papers, 20+ patents, and has received awards and nominations from many international journals and conferences.
+Caldwell has been chair of the IEEE Robotics and Automation Chapter (UKRI), a past co-chair of the IEE (IET) Robotics and Mechatronics PN, Secretary of the IEEE/ASME Trans. on Mechatronics, Editor for Frontiers in Robotics and AI, on the editorial board of the International Journal of Social Robotics and Industrial Robot and on the Advisory Board of Science Robotics.
+In 2015 he was elected a Fellow of the Royal Academy of Engineering. \end{IEEEbiography}